-The number of customers shopping over smart phones and tablets has increased drastically.
+The number of customers shopping over smartphones and tablets has increased drastically.
 However, the stats are still low.
-To roll over the stats of people shopping over mobile and related devices, it is important that your site delivers the right vibes to the users.
-While holding their tab or mobile, thoughts such as ‘wish there could be a mouse’, should not cross the user’s mind.
+To roll over the stats of people buying over mobile and related devices, your site must deliver the right vibes to the users.
+While holding their tab or mobile, thoughts such as ‘wish there could be a mouse,’ should not cross the user’s mind.
 And this is possible when you optimize the user experience for mobiles.

-- Keep It Quick & Smart
+Keep It Quick & Smart

-In maximum cases, people who are visiting the mobile site for merely killing the time, prefer going through the reviews and referrals rather than buying anything.
-For such stances, what could lead to conversions is delivering a shopper experience tailored to grab attention of people on the go.
+In maximum cases, people who are visiting the mobile site for merely killing time, prefer going through the reviews and referrals rather than buying anything.
+For such stances, what could lead to conversions is delivering a shopper experience tailored to grab the attention of people on the go.

 You can grab attention by keeping the product images as large as possible, incorporating in-line zoom and spin features and allowing navigating the products through gestures such as “swipe.
 To add to the user experience, you will need to keep “save” or “add to cart” button visible over the screen, so that the customers can save their favorite items for later purchase.
 Hence, making your browsing experience quick and smart.

 Provide Detailed Product Description

-- Gear Up for Future Trends
+Gear Up for Future Trends

-Considering the competition existing in terms of responsive design, developers have managed to come up with innovative features such as using the smart phone for scanning barcodes, looking up reviews or comparing prices while shopping.
+Considering the competition existing in terms of responsive design, developers have managed to come up with innovative features such as using the smartphone for scanning barcodes, looking up reviews or comparing prices while shopping.